gzardini/course-CRA/modules/modeling-and-control/docs/03-exercises/00_exer.md

 $\dot{\vec{x}} = \begin{bmatrix} v\cdot \sin(\varphi) \\ \omega \end{bmatrix}$.
 Where $v$ is the linear velocity and $\omega$ the yaw rate of the Duckiebot.

 <div figure-id="fig:duckiebot_topview">
-  <figcaption> "Top view of the Duckiebot on a road with its two states." </figcaption>
+  <figcaption> Top view of the Duckiebot on a road with its two states. </figcaption>
   <img style="width: 75%; height: auto;" src="duckiebot_topview.pdf"/>
 </div>